The Assassination of Jesse James by the Coward Robert Ford: Plot

 Charley persuades Jesse to take Bob into the gang; the brothers return to St. Joseph.
 Introduced as cousins to Jesse's wife and two children, they stay with the family.
 Jesse wants to revive his gang by committing robberies with the Fords, beginning with the Platte City bank.
 During their stay, Jesse becomes increasingly suspicious of the brothers, not allowing them to be alone together.
 However, as the stay passes uneventfully, he later gives Bob a new nickel-plated gun as a token of apology.
 On the morning of April 3, 1882, as Jesse and the Ford brothers prepare to depart for the robbery, Jesse learns of Liddil's arrest from a newspaper.
 He suddenly removes his gun belt and climbs a chair to clean a dusty picture.
 Bob shoots Jesse in the back of the head with the gun given to him before fleeing with Charley.
 They send a telegram to the governor to announce Jesse's death, for which they were to receive $10,000.
 However, they never receive more than $500 each.

 The Fords try to capitalize on the shooting, starring in a theater show in Manhattan which sees them re-enacting Jesse's murder, but people soon gradually become hostile towards the pair, hailing Jesse as a legend and calling Bob a "coward."
 The shows are eventually stopped after Bob loses his temper and beats an audience member for mocking him.
 Guilt-stricken, Charley writes numerous letters to Zee James asking for her forgiveness but never mails any of them.
 He commits suicide in May 1884.
 Bob tries to move on with his life, becoming increasingly regretful of his past actions.
 On June 8, 1892, Bob is murdered by Edward O'Kelley at his saloon in Creede, Colorado.
 O'Kelley is sentenced to life in prison, but he is pardoned after ten years in 1902.

 Cast

 Ron Hansen made a cameo as a frontier reporter.
 The narration was provided by Hugh Ross, an assistant editor on the film.
 Nick Cave also appears as a folk singer in a saloon.

 Production

 Development and casting

 The working engine and train at Fort Edmonton Park was featured in the film.

-In March 2004, Warner Bros. and Plan B Entertainment acquired feature film rights to Ron Hansen's 1983 novel The Assassination of Jesse James by the Coward Robert Ford.
+In March 2004, Warner Bros.
+Pictures and Plan B Entertainment acquired feature film rights to Ron Hansen's 1983 novel The Assassination of Jesse James by the Coward Robert Ford.
 Andrew Dominik was hired to write and direct the film adaptation.
 Pitt was considered to portray Jesse James.
 The role of Ford eventually was between Affleck and Shia LaBeouf; Affleck was cast because it was felt that LaBeouf was too young.
 Bill Clinton's presidential campaign strategist James Carville was selected to play the Governor of Missouri.
 By January 2005, Pitt was cast.